neondatabase/website/content/docs/guides/prisma.md

 - `<password>` is the database user's password, which is provided to you when you create a Neon project.

 <Admonition type="note">
-Neon enables connection pooling by default using PgBouncer.
-Using Prisma Client in a PgBouncer-enabled environment from a serverless function may require adding the `?pgbouncer=true` flag to your connection URL.
+Using Prisma Client from a serverless function may require adding the `?pgbouncer=true` flag to your connection URL.
 For example:

 ```text
 postgres://<user>:<password>@<endpoint_hostname>:5432/neondb?pgbouncer=true